buks-dikeocha/csc330project/README.md

 not account for leap years.

 This project was created solely in Java in order that we apply software engineering concepts and design patterns.
-For example, the project applies abstract classes, Java Persistence, interfaces, enumerators, static utility classes, and Java collections.
+For example, the project applies abstract classes, Java Persistence, interfaces, enumerators, static utility classes, Java collections, inheritance, and encapsulation.
 Java swing was used to create all GUI elements, and, as JDBC was more advanced, the project used three CSV files to store data, which was loaded into a 'Database' class upon running the app.
-Major challenges were displaying the correct calendar for each month
+Major challenges were displaying the correct calendar for each month and loading data from files into their respective Java collections.

+Future Improvemts:
+- Add functionality for specifying a time for every appointment
+- Allow host users to interact with their calendar to view details about each appointment
+- Implement a list of upcoming and past appointments within one week, for both host and attendee accounts
+- More color to the GUI
+- Configurability settings for GUI and other app functions

+Contributors:
+- buks-dikeocha
+- JoseGuzman02
+- austinli246